nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### 5.1 Viewing help : `help`

 Shows a message explaning how to access the help page.
+Upon entering the command, a pop-up window will appear.
+Follow the link on the window to access the User Guide.

 Format: `help`
 <br>